-- (i) The 'Claims & Expenses Pool' is a matching, or closely matching amount, of the Fund in Cash (including Cash Plus) and/or Term Deposits with maturity dates within expected claim payment dates, to meet both known and likely current claims, and 12-month expected SEGC expenses. - (ii) The 'Capital Pool' is remainder of the Fund.
+- (i) The 'Claims & Expenses Pool' is a matching, or closely matching amount, of the Fund in Cash (including Cash Plus) and/or Term Deposits with maturity dates within expected claim payment dates, to meet both known and likely current claims, and 12month expected SEGC expenses. - (ii) The 'Capital Pool' is remainder of the Fund.

 The 'Claims & Expenses Pool' is currently invested in the UBS Cash Plus Fund and the bank account.

 The 'Capital Pool' is currently invested in the UBS Cash Plus Fund and the Schroder Real Return CPI Plus 5% Fund.
 For this pool, the investment in the Schroder Real Return CPI Plus 5% fund is maintained in the range of 40% to 65% of the 'Capital Pool'.

-The UBS Cash-Plus fund aims to provide a return (after ongoing fees) in excess of the Bloomberg AusBond Bank Bill Index (Benchmark) when measured over rolling 12 month periods.
-The UBS Cash Plus Fund invests in bank deposits, bills of exchange and equivalents, corporate and structured floating rate notes and mortgage backed floating rate notes.
+The UBS Cash-Plus fund aims to provide a return, after ongoing fees, in excess of the Bloomberg AusBond Bank Bill Index when measured over rolling 12 month periods.
+The UBS Cash Plus fund invests in bank deposits, bills of exchange and equivalents, corporate and structured floating rate notes and mortgage backed floating rate notes.

-The Schroder Real Return CPI Plus 5% Fund aims to achieve a return of 5% per annum (before fees) in excess of Australian inflation over rolling three year periods.
-Australian inflation is the RBA trimmed mean.
-The Schroder Real Return CPI Plus 5% Fund invests in a range of underlying investment pools, including fixed-income and equity type securities.
-The strategy investments are held in predominantly traditional assets with no leverage and with strict limits on exposure to liquidity constrained alternatives.
-The Schroder Real Return strategy invests in a diversified portfolio of assets drawn across a broad range of asset classes, including investment grade debt securities and cash, high yielding debt alternatives, and Australian and international equities and property trusts.
+The Schroder Real Return CPI Plus 5% fund aims to achieve a return of 5% per annum (before fees) in excess of Australian inflation over rolling three year periods.
+Australian inflation is defined as the

+RBA trimmed mean.
+The Schroder Real Return CPI Plus 5% fund invests in a range of underlying investment pools, including fixed-income and equity type securities.
+The investments are held in predominantly traditional assets with no leverage and with strict limits on exposure to liquidity constrained alternatives.